AtanasSpirtov/Spring-Bank-Project/README.md

 2. When you open project you will see folder called `Database`

-3. you will see some Files with .sql
+3. you will see some files ending with .sql

 4. Open workbench or other Mysql visual tool for database architect.